Counselling Sessions

 Community

 We believe that for longer lasting change, God provides us with a community of believers through the local church.
-Our desire is to have a strong partnership with local churches so that every counselee is well supported by its leaders and the church family.
-In light of this, we encourage every counselee to have a ‘peer’, preferably from their own church in order to be further supported.
-And if possible, they might join sessions if that is what the counselee desires.
-In some cases, this may not be a possibility or necessary and so is not a requirement.
+Our desire is to have good partnership with local churches so that every counselee is well supported by its leaders and the church family.
+In light of this, counselee's are encouraged to have a ‘peer’, preferably from their own church to meet with separately, in order to be further supported.
+In some cases, this may not be a possibility or necessary and so this is not a requirement.

 Confidentiality

-We are very sensitive to the issue of confidentiality.
+There is great sensitivity to the issue of confidentiality.
 To release counselling information without your consent would violate both biblical standards and commonly accepted codes of counselling ethics.
-There are situations, however, where it may be necessary for us to share certain information with others.
+There are situations, however, where it may be necessary to share certain information with others.

 - When the counsellor believes that those receiving care could be in danger of harming themselves or others.